Finding the best mattress for back pain takes a bit of research..

 3. Trying a mattress before you buy is wise

 Trying a mattress before you buy is easier than it sounds in my experience.
 There are literally thousands of mattresses on the market, including many seemingly identical mattresses which go by several different names.
 So, you go into a huge bed showroom looking to try out a mattress you’ve read is decent, but there’s no sign of it.
-For example, the Which Best Buy award winning Sealy Teramo 1400 is also called the Sealy Nostromo 1400.
+A few years ago, I discovered that Which? has poured praise on a mattress called the Sealy Teramo 1400.
+They went wild for it, so I set out on a mission to find it.
+I couldn’t find it in any of the shops I visited but I concluded that it was probably the same as a mattress called the Sealy Nostromo (I believe they have both been discontinued).

 So, your options for buying the best mattress for back pain online are:

-• take out a risk free trial of a mattress.
+- take out a risk free trial of a mattress.
 Many of us would be too embarrassed and British to send a bed back that we’d been using.
 However, it’s becoming a common thing for foam mattress companies to offer.
-If you want to try before you buy, then Emma (£474), Nectar Sleep (£1199), Simba (£819), Tempur (£2000ish) and others offer a 100, 200 or 365 night trial.
+If you want to try before you buy, then Emma (about £700), Nectar Sleep (£600), Simba (£819), Tempur (£2000ish) and others offer a 100, 200 or 365 night trial.

 If you can, at least visit a showroom and see which firmness of mattresses tend to be best for you.
 Have a lie down and get someone to look at how straight your spine is.
 You’ll look like a real nerd, but it’s a useful exercise if you don’t mind momentary shopping embarrassment.
 Avoid dragging your teenage children along, they’ll be mortified.